-In recognition of the contributions unrepresented employees sometimes make in working far beyond the hours required in a regular work week, and the fact that FLSA-exempt employees do not get overtime or compensatory time, the County Executive or designee has authority to award deserving FLSA exempt employees up to five (5) days of paid administrative leave per year.
+In recognition of the contributions unrepresented employees sometimes make in working far beyond the hours required in a regular work week, and the fact that FLSA-exempt employees do not get overtime or compensatory time, the County Executive or designee has authority to award deserving FLSA exempt employees in Groups B and E up to five (5) days of paid administrative leave per year.
 These days must be used in the year awarded unless County business prevents this occurring, in which case they can be carried over one year.
 Administrative leave may only be cashed out upon separation.